-Column A Column B Enactment conferring function Limitation Section 8 So far as it is exercisable in relation to (Research.) another integration function.
-Section 10 (Financial and other assistance to voluntary organisations etc. for social work.)
+Column A Column B Enactment conferring function Limitation Section 10 (Financial and other assistance to voluntary organisations etc. for social work.)
 So far as it is exercisable in relation to another integration function.
 Section 12 (General social welfare services of local authorities.)
 Except in so far as it is exercisable in relation to the provision of housing support services.
 Section 12A (Duty of local authorities to assess needs.)
 So far as it is exercisable in relation to another integration function.
 Section 12AZA (Assessments under section 12A - assistance) So far as it is exercisable in relation to another integration function.
-Section 12AA (Assessment of ability to provide care.)
-Section 12AB (Duty of local authority to provide information to carer.)
 Section 13 (Power of local authorities to assist persons in need in disposal of produce of their work.)
 Section 13ZA (Provision of services to incapable adults.)
 So far as it is exercisable in relation to another integration function.
 Section 13A (Residential accommodation with nursing.)
+Section 13B (Provision of care or aftercare.)
+Section 14 (Home help and laundry facilities.)